kudlav/FindMyBus/README.md

 - Light data usage

 ## Installation
+- Install the app and keep it up to date through [F-Droid](https://f-droid.org/en/packages/com.jakubhlavacek.gtfsrealtimemap/)
-- Download and install an `.apk` file from the [Releases](https://github.com/TriLinder/FindMyBus/releases/latest) page
+- Or, download and install an `.apk` file from the [Releases](https://github.com/TriLinder/FindMyBus/releases/latest) page
-- Alternatively, you can build the app from source (see below)
+- Alternatively, you can build the app from source yourself (see below)

 # Screenshots
 <p align="center">